 “The stigma that surrounds mental health is one of the most significant barriers preventing many from seeking help,” said Sonja Gaines, HHSC deputy executive commissioner of Intellectual and Developmental Disability and Behavioral Health Services.
 “The creative arts contest builds awareness and removes barriers by encouraging open conversations about mental illness.
 HHSC is looking forward to participating once again in this incredibly important event.”

 The art contest highlights mental health and mental wellness as pivotal parts of overall health by showcasing Mental Health Awareness Month in May.
-The contest and reception are hosted by HHSC, the Texas System of Care, and the Texas Institute for Excellence in Mental Health at the University of Texas at Austin.
+The contest and reception are hosted by HHSC, Texas System of Care and the Texas Institute for Excellence in Mental Health at The University of Texas at Austin.

-This year’s theme is “Why Does Mental Health Matter to You?” and the contest helps fight the stigma against mental health.
-The virtual reception will include a slideshow of the winning artwork, a live question-and-answer panel with the artists, remarks from HHSC Executive Leadership, and an opportunity to vote for the People’s Choice Award.
+This year’s theme is “Why Does Mental Health Matter to You?”
+The contest will open a conversation about mental health and stigma.
+The virtual reception will include a slideshow of the winning artwork, a poetry reading, a live question-and-answer panel with the artists, remarks from HHSC executive leadership, and an opportunity to vote for the People’s Choice Award.

 WHAT: HHSC’s Mental Health Creative Arts Contest reception will honor the winners and raise awareness about the importance of mental health.

 - 4 p.m. to 5:30 p.m.

 - To register, visit the Texas System of Care Gallery webpage